batiste/sprite.js/README.rst

 Activate canvas backend
 ========================

 Sprite.js provides 2 rendering backend: HTML, canvas.
-By default HTML rednering is used.
+By default HTML rendering is used.
 You can switch to cavnas by setting the use_canvas settings before creating your sprites::

     sjs.use_canvas = true;